nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Note:
 - You must add in your (main user's) contact before you can use the application.
-If you try to enter a command before adding in your contact, When Free will remind you to key in your contact first.
+If you try to enter a command before adding in your contact, WhenFree will remind you to key in your contact first.
 TODO: change image
 ![](images/capture.png)